Publications and Presentations

 Black, M.*, Dudas, S., Juanes, F. Mo clams, mo fish?
 Fish and mobile invertebrate communities of First Nation’s clam gardens.
 Pacific Ecology and Evolution Conference.
 February 2016.
 Bamfield, B.C.

-Black, M.*, Simms, W. Several invited talks to disseminate findings of honours thesis research on designing artificial roosting structures for bats in British Columbia.
-Presented to naturalist clubs and public crowds of up to 400 attendees.
+Black, M.*, Simms, W. Invited public talks to disseminate findings of honours thesis research on designing artificial roosting structures for bats in British Columbia.
 2005-2007.
 Various venues, British Columbia.

 Experience and Skills